ibm-cloud-docs/log-analysis/archive.md

 6. In the *Resource type* field enter **bucket**.

-7. In the *Reasource ID* field enter the name of your bucket.
+7. In the *Resource ID* field enter the name of your bucket.

 8. Click **Save**.